Gentlemen on the rise: Sachin-Jigar on the high road to success

 Thoughts on the evolution of their musical style.

-SS: Our music is about soul and the human connect..
+SS: Our music is about the soul and the human connect.
 Even if it’s a thumping dance track, it should entice your mind and soul.
-With the onset of time, I feel both of us have got a little more understanding of the audience’s appetite and with time we have learnt a little more music making which has evolved our sensibilities as musicians.
-Every recording teaches us a new lesson .
+With the onset of time, I feel both of us have got a little more understanding of the audience’s appetite and with time we have learnt a little more music-making which has evolved our sensibilities as musicians.
+Every recording teaches us a new lesson.
 Most of our hits so far have been with non-stars.
 We have survived on our own music, talent and ability.
 But composers will have to perform even if a star is backing them.
 For instance, Himesh Reshammiya will have to prove minus Akshay, Sajid-Wajid will have to perform with or without Salman around.

 What is the approach you adopt while making music for movies?

 JS: We’re completely director’s boys and go with their conviction.
 The heart of every film is the script, once you have that then it’s completely the director’s vision.
 Since we’re coming from a theatre background, I think that has helped us to imagine the song and its situation, and how it will gel with the scene.

 SS: We are trying to write melodies that will outlive the films.
 We look for the ‘take back home’ element in a song first.
 Sometimes when it all goes wrong, you scrap it and start over fresh.

 Do Bollywood movies depend heavily on their music?